Lioravraham5/Permissions-Management-Library-Android/README.md

 <uses-permission android:name="android.permission.ACCESS_BACKGROUND_LOCATION"/>
 ```

-2) **Initialize permission manager:** Create an instance of `GeneralPermissionManager` and pass the required permissions, or use `BackgroundLocationPermissionManager` to manage background location requests.
+**Step 2: Initialize permission manager:** Create an instance of `GeneralPermissionManager` and pass the required permissions, or use `BackgroundLocationPermissionManager` to manage background location requests.

 GeneralPermissionManager:
 ```